7 Pros and Cons of Using CMS for a Website

 Janice Wald, Blogger, Mostly Blogging

-WordPress is very minimalist out of the box, with a focus on core features.
+CMS is very minimalist out of the box, with a focus on core features.
 All specialty features need to be added with plugins, themes, or custom code.
-WordPress is an incredibly flexible platform, which means it can be used to build anything from simple websites to complex apps, but it requires expertise to get the most out of it.
+CMS is an incredibly flexible platform, which means it can be used to build anything from simple websites to complex apps, but it requires expertise to get the most out of it.

 Sarah Lewis, Senior Full Stack Engineer, Yoko Co